hasanmohsin/betaPredBayesFL/README.md

-Code for "One Round Federated Learning with Predictive Space Bayesian Inference"
+Code for "Calibrated One Round Federated Learning with Bayesian Inference in the Predictive Space"

 To run experiments: do